Monday, September 30, 2024

 Currywurst at Heidelberg Haus

 I always enjoy this German dish born in Berlin but you don’t see it too often in Chicago.
 Currywurst is typically just sliced sausage served with a curry ketchup for dipping.
 At Heidelberg Haus they give you two pieces of fried knockwurst served with their made on site curry sauce and a fat scoop of German Potato Salad which is a mayo-less recipe served warm with chunks of bacon found throughout and also a piece of buttered rye bread.
 As good as the Currywurst was it was second fiddle to the incredible German Chocolate cake that the owner himself still bakes.
 You can buy it by the slice or if your timing is right you can even take an entire cake to go but it’s best to order ahead if that’s what you want.
 There’s rarely a day that goes by where they don’t sell out of it.
-I’m not a big cake guy, I like it but I don’t seek it out but that will charge next time I find myself in Indy as I’m so going back for that and whatever else looks good in the bakery case that day.
+I’m not a big cake guy, I like it but I don’t seek it out but that will change next time I find myself in Indy as I’m so going back for that and whatever else looks good in the bakery case that day.
 They also sell a ton of German ingredients and souvenirs which are scattered throughout the shop.
-This place is a gem.
+This place is an absolute gem.

 German Chocolate Cake at Heidelberg Haus